-- (1) the individual's or ancestors' actual or perceived: - (A) physical, cultural, or linguistic characteristics or named associated with a national origin group; - (B) marriage to or association with persons of a national origin group; - (C) tribal affiliation; - (D) membership in or association with an organization identified with or seeking to promote the interests of a national origin group; - (E) attendance or participation in schools, churches, temples, mosques, or other religious institutions generally used by persons of a national origin group; and - (F) name that is associated with a national origin group. - (2) "National origin groups" include, but are not limited to, ethnic groups, geographic places of origin, and countries that are not presently in existence. - (3) "National origin" includes possessing a driver's license or identification card granted under Sections 12801.6, 12801.8, or 12801.9 of the Vehicle Code, or a driver's license or identification card identified with the term "Federal Limits Apply."
+- (1) the individual's or ancestors' actual or perceived: - (A) physical, cultural, or linguistic characteristics, or name associated with a national origin group; - (B) marriage to or association with persons of a national origin group; - (C) tribal affiliation; - (D) membership in or association with an organization identified with or seeking to promote the interests of a national origin group; - (E) attendance or participation in schools, churches, temples, mosques, or other religious institutions generally used by persons of a national origin group; and - (2) "National origin groups" include ethnic groups or people from particular geographic places of origin and countries, whether or not they that are presently in existence. - (3) "National origin" includes possessing a driver's license or identification card granted under Sections 12801.6, 12801.8, or 12801.9 of the Vehicle Code, or a driver's license or identification card identified with the term "Federal Limits Apply."